wp-plugins/batchmove/readme.txt

 We have made BatchMove for WP users who are maintain large Wordpress implementations.

-The exact use is to move a lot of posts to an ohter category, for example all post from news category who from for 1 january to archive archive->2011 orm category any name you want
+The exact use is to move/ a lot of posts to an ohter category, for example all post from news category who from for 1 january to archive archive->2011 or category any name you want
-Or just what you want, the different is that this routine can update and not just add a post to a category.
+Or just what you want, the different is that this routine can update/add/delete and not just add a post to a category.

 It will also remove a category from a list of posts, also if a posts has two categories where it belongs to.
-So a post what belongs to news and information, it is possible to remove only category news or information, but it also is possible in one action to update it just to category achive.
+So when a post belongs to news and information, it is possible to remove only category news or information, but it also is possible in one action to update it just to category achive (or what you want).

 == Installation ==